Mx-Angel/ConnText-Docs/Design/ArchitectureNotes.md

 The frontend diagram will use a component diagram to show the different components that make up the client application.
 Whilst the backend diagram will use the concept of an architecture diagram to show the different services that make up the server.

 ### Frontend
+Each component will have a specific role and responsibility within the ConnText application, allowing for modular development and easier maintenance.
+Access of data will also be restricted to the relevant components, e.g. the user management component is the only component with access to user information.

 #### Application Shell Component
 This component will provide the main user interface for the ConnText application.
 It will be responsible for rendering the UI, managing user interactions, and coordinating communication between different frontend components.